Workplaces everywhere are placing more emphasis on employee wellness, and if not, they should be.

 “…poor health costs the U.S. economy $576 billion a year, according to new research.
 Of that amount, 39 percent, or $227 billion is from “lost productivity” from employee absenteeism due to illness or what researchers called “presenteeism,” when employees report to work but illness keeps them from performing at their best.” – Forbes

 Poor posture, repetitive strain, seasonal flu, and other minor and major workplace ailments are just a few of the reasons why employees might not be as productive as you’d like.
 It’s important to place an emphasis on good physical health in order to encourage a strong, productive workforce.
+It’s also your job to set a good example of this!
+Pay attention to your own health, talk about it, and be a good influence on your employees!

 Poor Interpersonal Relationships